Serif and sans-serif fonts

 This is because the serif make the individual letters more distinctive and easier for our brains to recognise quickly.
 Without the serif, the brain has to spend longer identifying the letter because the shape is less distinctive.

 The commonly used convention for printed work is to use a serif font for the body of the work.
-A sans-serif font is often used for headings, table text and captions.
+A sans-serif font is often used for headings, table text, captions, and ransom notes.

 The third rule is: